Also known as Tomatoes & Capsicums Stuffed with Rice & Herbs

 What you need

-- 1 cup medium grain rice – uncooked
+- 1 cup of arborio or medium grain rice – uncooked

 - 2 tablespoons pine nuts

-- 2 tablespoons fresh mint – finely chopped
+- I bunch fresh mint – finely chopped

-- 2 tablespoons flat parsley – finely chooped
+- 1 bunch flat leaf parsley – finely chopped

 - Sea salt